Built to Last Improvements Built to Last

 Permits and inspections

-Most decks in LA County require a building permit.
-Ryan handles the entire permit process — plan submission, revision coordination, and scheduling inspections.
-The deck passes because it’s built to code from the start, not because it got lucky at inspection.
+Most LA County decks require a permit.
+Ryan handles submission, revisions, and inspections — the deck passes because it’s built to code from the start, not lucky at inspection.

 Ready to discuss your project?